codingMustache/codingMustache/README.md

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+Which of these is not a layer in the OSI model for data communications?
- 1. Programmable Sound Generator (PSG)
+ 1. Connection Layer
- 2. ADPCM Sampler
+ 2. Application Layer
- 3. FM Synthesizer
+ 3. Transport Layer
- 4. PCM Sampler
+ 4. Physical Layer

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Connection Layer
 </details>